rpm-software-management/dnf/doc/use_cases.rst

    :code: python
    :start-line: 16

-If it makes a sense, the plugin can do the operation in appropriate hooks instead of registering a new command that needs to be called from the command line.
+If it makes any sense, the plugin can do the operation in appropriate hooks instead of registering a new command that needs to be called from the command line.